In this episode, we discuss the two hemispheres of the human brain and its relevance in the discussion of the impact of trauma.

 - It is usually talked about in a top-down perspective, but they really arise from much deeper origins through the nervous system.

-- Also, keep in mind, the prefrontal cortex isn’t fully developed until 25.
+- The prefrontal cortex does not fully developed until 25.

 - The left and right hemispheres are attempting to make sense of the developmental history of the brain.